alok/pandoc_resume/resume.md

 **Deep Q-Network**

 Implemented DQN to play Atari games (Pong and Breakout).
-Also reimplemented from scratch for basic OpenAI Gym environments.
+Also reimplemented from scratch for basic environments such as CartPole.

 **DAgger**

 Implemented and gave a talk about DAgger at the Recurse Center.

-**Policy Gradient and Actor Critic**

-Implemented both.
+**A2C**

+Implemented A2C to solve simple continuous control problems.

 **Genetic Algorithm to optimize hyperparameters for neural nets**

-Found optimal parameters for architecture 10x faster than brute search.
+Found optimal hyperparameters for neural network architecture 10x faster than brute search.

-**Tomographic Reconstruction**

-Reconstructed 3D images of protein tertiary structure from 2D projections by applying Fourier analysis.

 ## Skills

--   Python, PyTorch, TensorFlow, shell scripting, Haskell, Apache Spark
+-   Python, PyTorch, TensorFlow, shell scripting, Haskell